-Last summer at my cottage, we wanted to give my niece Mia (of cookie-baking fame) a roasting over the campfire experience.
+A few years ago at my cottage, we wanted to give my niece Mia (of cookie-baking fame) a roasting over the campfire experience.
 She was three at the time, and is now nine (how time flies).
 We don’t do the processed sugary marshmallow thing, and so we opted for apples.
 We sliced them up, put them on the sticks, built our campfire and Mia danced around the yard while we roasted up some apples for her.

 Mia patiently waited until they were ready.
 We carefully peeled off the charred apple peel, taught her to blow on them to cool them off.
 And then she ate them up.
 Devoured might be a better word for it.

-We can all do better!
-So let's do better.
-It may be virtually impossible to control what your children are exposed to outside of your home when they go to birthday parties, friends houses and when they're old enough, go off to camp, the mall, college, or living on their own.
-Children’s habits and understanding of food, however, form inside the house, as kids, and are largely influenced by your habits.
+It may be virtually impossible to control what your children are exposed to outside of your home when they go to birthday parties, friends’ houses and as they get older go off to camp, the mall, college, or live on their own.
+Children’s habits and understanding of food, however, are from inside the house as kids and are largely influenced by your habits.
 How do you break the sugar habit?
 Eliminate it from your home is the first, and really only place to start.

 What You Can Do To Promote Better Eating Habits

-Even if you don’t start by changing the food on your plates, change the energy around meal time.
+Even if you don’t start by changing the food on your plates, change the energy around mealtime.
 Make mealtime a sacred time for family and connection.
 Ban the screens and take the time to connect.
-Even with kids at a young age, you can begin your meal with a practice of gratitude for the time you get to spend together enjoying the meal, considering all the people involved in bringing this meal to the table.
+Even with kids at a young age, you can begin your meal with a practice of gratitude for the time you get to spend together and consider all the people involved in getting the meal to the table.
 Know that though your kids do not need to eat everything on their plate, simply declaring themselves done eating does not excuse them from being present for the duration of the meal.

 2. Do As You Intend To Continue

 Bad habits can be quick to form and in desperate moments feel like the most essential and only option.
 I know – I have been there with an overtired, hungry toddler thrashing and throwing food.
 In these moments, we may offer one other option and if it’s not accepted, then mealtime is over.
 It’s that simple.
-If your kids decide they don’t like what you’re making, and you choose to make everyone their own meal, that is a precedent you are setting and that you will have to keep it up.
-If they throw a tantrum for a cookie and then a second one, and you give in, you have given in and your kids know you will give in in the future.
+If your kids decide they don’t like what you’re making, and you choose to make every person their own meal, that is a precedent you are setting and that you will have to keep up.
+If they throw a tantrum to get a cookie and you give in, your kids know you will give in in the future.
 Just like that, you’ve created a habit.
 Stop it before it starts, or at least stop it now.
-Or don’t have cookies in the house that you don’t want them eating.
+And don’t keep cookies in the house that you don’t want them eating.

 3. Eliminate the Phrase “Picky Eater”